-Contributions shall be made at the rate of twenty-six cents (\$0.26) per hour to the Teamsters Local Union No. 213 Training and Upgrading Programme.
+Contributions shall be made at the rate shown in Schedule C - Wage Schedule per hour to the Teamsters Local Union No. 213 Training and Upgrading Programme.
+(Not applicable to Owner Operators)

 Contributions at the rate of two dollars and forty cents (\$2.40) per day shall be paid for Owner Operators working on a Flat Rate or Ton Mile Rate.
-(Clause applicable only to Dependent Contractors.)
+(Clause applicable only to Owner Operators.)